 Last on the list but as equally important as the rest is root crops, in particular carrots and beetroot.

-F1 Octavo is my first carrot seed of choice for this year, another of James Wong’s new range.
+F1 Octavo is my first carrot seed of choice for this year.
 Sow direct, harvest from August, give them a wash then add a dash of olive oil to these beauties in the pan for an increase in carotene of up to 50%.
 That’s the rumour anyway, or just the latest excuse/tactic to get eating carrots, since being able to see in the dark.

 There is a few more vegetable varieties and also many flowers I will be trialing too but I can save those for a later date as I think that’s enough for now.